SergioEstevao11/FEUP-MIEIC/README.md

 # Feup-MIEIC

-Collention of project elaborated in FEUP's Integrated Masters in Informatics and Computing Engineering.
+Collection of projects elaborated in FEUP's Integrated Masters in Informatics and Computing Engineering.

 | Name                     | Subject | Type | About                                          | Year |
 |--------------------------|---------|------|------------------------------------------------|------|